 With server partition software, it is very easy to resize disk partitions, and without deleting drives.
-As long as there is free space in any other drive, you can take the free space out and add to C drive.
+As long as there is free space in any other drive on the same disk, you can move to C drive without losing data.

-Steps to increase C drive space on Windows Server 2012:
+How to increase C drive space in Windows Server 2012 R2 safely:

-Step 1: Download NIUBI Partition Editor, right click D: drive and select “Resize/Move Volume“.
+Step 1: Download NIUBI Partition Editor, right click D: drive (the adjacent partition) and select “Resize/Move Volume“.

 You may also input a value for the Unallocated space directly.

-Click OK and back to the main window, where you’ll see 20GB Unallocated space created behind C: drive.
+Click OK and back to the main window, 20GB Unallocated space is created behind C: drive.

-Step 3: Drag the right border rightwards to hold the Unallocated space.
+Step 3: Right C: drive and drag the right border rightwards to hold the Unallocated space.

-Step 4: Click OK and back to the main window, where you’ll see C drive extended to 60GB by robbing 20GB free space from D. Press Apply on top left to execute, done!
+Step 4: Click OK and back to the main window, C drive is extended to 60GB by adding the Unallocated space.
+Press Apply on top left to execute, done!